abcdan/chainson/README.md

 - [ ] Check if exists in chain
 - [ ] Write a complex parser to add/change/remove specific key/value pairs [example of what I mean](https://stackoverflow.com/questions/62369838/javascript-parse-object-key-value-from-string-keys)
 - [ ] In between editing and saving lock the chain (chainfile.json.lock) with an ID that has to match the process trying to edit it in order to unlock it
-- [ ] Queue for adding, removing, etc. to avoid getting the file corrupt
 - [ ] Optional `Chainhistory` folder with older versions of the chain, can be "every 5 minutes" or "every change" etc.
 - [ ] Robust logging system
 - [ ] Robust error handling